MPs overall voting pattern

 It is very rare to have two major conscience issues in two days.
 The downside is it is exhausting.
 The upside is it means even more analysis!
 I’ve done a table showing how each MP voted on both issues.

-I've applied labels of “liberal” for those voted for equality and 18 purchase age (on 1st or 2nd ballot).
+I’ve applied labels of “liberal” for those who voted for marriage equality and 18 purchase age (on 1st or 2nd ballot).
 Yes I know I said you can be conservative and vote for same sex marriage.
 Labels are never wholly accurate.
-It's just a convenient term in this case – not a tag for life.
+It’s just a convenient term in this case – not a tag for life.

 Those who voted against marriage equality bill and for a 20 purchase age get the “conservative” label.